usnistgov/ucef-gateway/gateway-federate/README.md

 The UCEF Gateway project is meant to be used as the basis for the implementation of an HLA federate.
 The gateway is designed to expose the minimal set of HLA features required to implement a federate that can translate between HLA messages and another communication protocol.
-It exposes three significant classes which are each documented using javadocs: InjectionFederate, InjectionCallback, and ObjectModel.
+It exposes three significant classes which are each documented using javadocs: GatewayFederate, GatewayCallback, and ObjectModel.

 The gateway **does not support** the Save and Restore federation management services and the Ownership Management services. **It cannot join a federation that enables these services** as it will throw an exception.